The Ultimate Guide to Sustainable Travel

 Interacting with wildlife can be one of the most rewarding travel experiences, but it’s essential to do so responsibly:

-• Ethical Tours: Choose wildlife tours certified by reputable organizations and prioritize animal welfare.
+• Ethical Tours: Choose wildlife tours certified by reputable organisations and prioritise animal welfare.

 • No Hands-On: Avoid attractions that allow you to touch or hold wild animals.
 Look for experiences that let you observe animals in their natural habitats.

-• Support Sanctuaries: Visit and support sanctuaries and rescue centers focusing on rehabilitation and conservation efforts.
+• Support Sanctuaries: Visit and support sanctuaries and rescue centres focusing on rehabilitation and conservation efforts.

 Verdict